 Binary Decimal 010001 17 110110 54 111100 60 100000 32 011101 29 110110 54 100101 37 101110 46

-Finally we have to look the Base64 value for each of the decimal that we just calculated from binary data.
+Finally we have to look at the Base64 value for each of the decimals that we just calculated from binary data.
 Base64 encoding table looks like this:

 Here you can see that decimal 17 corresponds to "R", and decimal 54 corresponds to "2", and so on.
 Using this encoding table we can see that the string "Go win" is encoded as "R28gd2lu" using Base64.
 You can use any online text to Base64 converter to verify this result.

 Why use Base64 Encoding?

 Sending information in binary format can sometimes be risky since not all applications or network systems can handle raw binary.
 On the other hand, the ASCII character set is widely known and very simple to handle for most systems.

 For instance email servers expect textual data, so ASCII is typically used.
 Therefore, if you want to send images or any other binary file to an email server you first need to encode it in text-based format, preferably ASCII.
 This is where Base64 encoding comes extremely handy in converting binary data to the correct formats.

 The easiest way to encode Base64 strings in Node.js is via the Buffer object.
 In Node.js,

 Buffer is a global object which means that you do not need to use a

 Buffer is an immutable array of integers that is also capable of performing many different encodings/decodings.
 These include to/from UTF-8, UCS2, Base64 or even Hex encodings.
 As you write code that deals with and manipulates data, you'll likely be using the

 Buffer object at some point.